Harrypotterrrr/MobileStyleGAN/check.md

 - Noise reguliarzation: allows image information to be encoded into style variables as much as possible, so that the style variable enable to control the genetated style
 - Noise: only complement detail

+- QA
+  - pad on one side
+  - Now we apply demodulation to remove the effect of s from the statistics of the output feature maps
+  - upfirdn2d (upsample downsample not multiplier)
+  - dictionary of output influence performance
+  - no bias in styleConv
+  - NonlinearTransform  / * lr_mul
+  - fused_leaky_relu GPU
+  - NoiseInjection zero(1)
+  - Group convolution

+- add some comment